ArtBlocks/artblocks-docs/README.md

 There are many other free-to-use licenses commonly used on open source software.
 Please carefully read the full details on any licensed code you re-use or modify, before including it in your project.

-## Testing on Rinkeby
+## Testing on Ropsten

-Once your script is ready, you will test it out on an [Art Blocks](https://rinkeby.artblocks.io/) clone site running on one of Ethereum's test networks (Rinkeby).
-This will make sure there aren't any bugs or errors and that if it's working on Rinkeby, it will work on Mainnet.
+Once your script is ready, you will test it out on an [Art Blocks](https://artist-staging.artblocks.io/) staging site running on one of Ethereum's test networks (Ropsten).
+This will make sure there aren't any bugs or errors and that if it's working on Ropsten, it will work on Mainnet.
 You can connect to this site by changing the network in your browser wallet (e.g. the very top button of MetaMask).
 You'll still be using the same wallet and address, except on the test network.

-Note: If you don't have "Rinkeby ETH" ask a mod or previous artist, we'll send you some to play with.
-Or if you don't feel like waiting, request some from the faucet: [https://faucet.rinkeby.io/](https://faucet.rinkeby.io/).
+Note: If you don't have "Ropsten ETH" ask a mod or previous artist, we'll send you some to play with.
+Or if you don't feel like waiting, request some from the faucet: [https://faucet.dimensions.network/](https://faucet.dimensions.network/).

 ### Interacting with your Project
 If you made it this far, we have probably requested a project name and an ethereum address from you.
-This is the address you will use on mainnet and on Rinkeby.
-So at this point change your network to Rinkeby in MetaMask.
-On Rinkeby, we'll practice uploading everything so that it all goes smooth on mainnet when the ETH is real.
-After loading the page and connecting your wallet, you should see a button labeled "Toggle Artist Interface".
+This is the address you will use on mainnet and on Ropsten.
+So at this point change your network to Ropsten in MetaMask.
+On Ropsten, we'll practice uploading everything so that it all goes smooth on mainnet when the ETH is real.
+After loading the page and connecting your wallet, you should see a button labeled "Edit Priject".
 A multi-tabbed form will pop up.
-You only need to focused on the following:
+You only need to focus on the following:

 #### Project
 This should all be self-explanatory.
 Just fill and sumbit each one separately.